rcgsheffield/bee_track/README.md

 7. Increment the trigger index (photo exposure counter).
 8. Trigger camera exposure (activate GPIO pin)
 9. Wait for the exposure/trigger time (30 microseconds)
+10. Camera does something?
-10. Deactivate the trigger pins for the camera and flashes.
+11. Deactivate the trigger pins for the camera and flashes.

 ## User interface